guardian/dotcom-rendering/src/web/components/SignInGate/README.md

 Once the test has been set up, you may want to force yourself into the test to manually check that it's working as expected.

+First, ensure you are running `frontend` locally, and the AB test switch has been switched on eg. `safeState=On` - do not commit this change.

 Currently there are 2 ways of doing this.

 **A)** Set the `GU_mvt_id_local` cookie in your browser.